thomasstep/site-analytics/README.md

 ### Presentation Layer

+Code for the presentation layer is contained in the `/site` folder.

 Hosted in S3 through CloudFront using basic HTML, CSS, and [Alpine.js](https://github.com/alpinejs/alpine) to help with interactivity.
+Charts for the site statistics will be handled using [Chart.js](https://www.chartjs.org/).

 Pages:
   - Sign In